Ynna Asistio

-Alynna Alexandra Asistio (born September 27, 1991 in Caloocan, Philippines) is a Filipina actress.
+Alynna Alexandra Asistio-Carbonell (born September 27, 1991) is a Filipina actress.
 She was a contract artist of GMA Network and moved to ABS-CBN in August 2013.
 She is known for her roles in the GMA network's shows like the telefantasya Mga Mata ni Anghelita, Who's Your Daddy Now? and La Vendetta.
 She appeared on ABS-CBN's game show Minute-to-Win-It.
 She also appeared on the weekend drama anthology Maalaala Mo Kaya.

 Personal life

 She is the daughter of actress Nadia Montenegro and former Caloocan Mayor, Macario "Boy" Asistio, Jr. and the niece of Hazel Ann Mendoza.
 Asistio has dated high-profile Philippine actors such as Mark Herras and Derek Ramsay.
 Asistio is of Spanish descent on her mother's side.
 Asistio lives in Ayala Heights in Quezon City.

+Asistio was afflicted with polycystic ovary syndrome at age 13.
+She and Mark Herras were partners since 2008 until their breakup in 2013.